 In 2007, the Board considered and rejected Proposal FP07-14, which was submitted by Cris Grimwood of Cordova.
 This proposal requested a three month opening in the lower Copper River using dip net or rod and reel with eggs.
-It was opposed by the Southcentral Alaska Regional Advisory Council.
+It was opposed by the Southcentral Alaska Subsistence Regional Advisory Council.
 The same cycle, the Board considered and rejected Proposal FP07-15, submitted by the Ahtna Tene Nene' Subsistence Committee, which would have required that fish wheels be removed to above the high water mark at the end of the season.
-Both the Southcentral Alaska and the Eastern Interior Alaska Regional Advisory Councils opposed this proposal.
-Finally, in 2007, the Board considered and rejected FP07-16, submitted by the Ahtna Tene Nene' Subsistence Committee, which would have required that fish wheels be at least 200 feet apart.
-The Southcentral Alaska Regional Advisory Council opposed the proposal, and the Eastern Interior Alaska Regional Advisory Council deferred to the home region.
+Both the Southcentral Alaska and the Eastern Interior Alaska Subsistence Regional Advisory Councils opposed this proposal.
+Finally, in 2007 the Board considered and rejected FP07-16, submitted by the Ahtna Tene Nene' Subsistence Committee, which would have required that fish wheels be at least 200 feet apart.
+The Southcentral Alaska Regional Advisory Council deferred to the home region.

 In 2019 the Board adopted Proposals FP19-15 and FP19-16, both of which were submitted by Wrangell-St. Elias National Park and Preserve.
 Proposal FP19-15 requested that requirements to check fish wheels on the Upper Copper River be transferred from the wheel owner to the operator.
 Proposal FP19-16 clarified regulatory language, changing specifications for permits so that one unit of gear per person could be operated at one time, rather than one unit of gear at one time.
 The Southcentral Alaska and the Eastern Interior Alaska Subsistence Regional Advisory Councils both supported these proposals.

-Currently, Federal regulations for the Upper Copper River District (Glennallen and Chitina Subdistricts) require users to have a subsistence fishing permit and allow the use of fish wheel, dip net, and rod and reel gear for the take of salmon.
-Households of Federally qualified subsistence users who have a customary and traditional use determination in both Subdistricts may be issued one permit for each in any given year.
+Currently, Federal Regulations for the Upper Copper River District (Glennallen and Chitina Subdistricts) require users to have a subsistence fishing permit and allow the use of fish wheel, dip net, and rod and reel gear for the take of salmon.
+The Federal fishing season for salmon in the Upper Copper River District is from May 15 through September 30.
+Households of Federally qualified subsistence users who have a customary and traditional use determination in both subdistricts may be issued one permit for each in any given year.
+Regardless of size of household, the harvest limit for Chinook by dip net is 5 fish; after reaching this limit, users fishing under a Federal subsistence permit must return Chinook Salmon to the water.

-State regulations allow subsistence fishing in the Glennallen Subdistrict, but not in the Chitina Subdistrict.
+State regulations only allow subsistence fishing in the Glennallen Subdistrict.
 The Chitina Subdistrict is designated as a personal use fishery.
-Under State regulations, permits can only be issued for either the Glennallen Subdistrict salmon subsistence fishery or the Chitina Subdistrict salmon personal use fishery in the same year, but not both.
-Fish wheels and dip nets are allowed in the Glennallen Subdistrict but not both in the same year, and only dip nets are allowed in the Chitina Subdistrict under State regulations.
+Under State regulations, permits can only be issued for either the Glennallen Subdistrict subsistence salmon fishery or the Chitina Subdistrict personal use salmon fishery in the same year, but not both.
+Fish wheels or dip nets are allowed in the Glennallen Subdistrict under State regulation.
+As under Federal regulations, the harvest limit for Chinook by dip net is 5 fish under State subsistence regulations.
+One only Chinook may be retained in the Chitina personal use fishery.
+After reaching these limits, users fishing under a state permits must return Chinook to the water.